Amazon is shutting down its ‘Underground Actually Free’ program that gives away free Android apps

 Jack Dorsey just spent $9.5M buying more Twitter stock

-Late on Friday, Amazon announced it will be shutting down its “Underground Actually Free” program which offers customers free versions of Android apps that would typically cost money, including those that relied on in-app purchases but were otherwise free downloads.
+Late on Friday, Amazon announced it will be shutting down its “Underground Actually Free” program, which offers customers free versions of Android apps that would typically cost money, including those that relied on in-app purchases but were otherwise free downloads.
 Though it promised long-term support when it debuted back in August 2015, Amazon today says the “Actually Free” program will be fully discontinued in 2019.

 Well, to be fair, in the tech world, four years is a long time.

-At launch, the lineup then included several well-known gaming titles, like Frozen Free Fall, Star Wars Rebels: Recon Missions, Angry Birds Slingshot Stella, Looney Tunes Dash!, and others.
-There are now over 20,000 apps and games in Underground, the website now claims.
+At launch, the lineup then included several well-known gaming titles, like Frozen Free Fall, Star Wars Rebels: Recon Missions, Angry Birds Slingshot Stella, Looney Tunes Dash! and others.
+There are now more than 20,000 apps and games in Underground, the website now claims.

 The larger idea with the program was to lure consumers over to Amazon’s own hardware, the Kindle Fire HD and Fire HDX tablets, where the Underground apps were available through Amazon’s built-in Android app store.
 However, the company also made its Underground apps available to other Android devices through a separate download of an Underground mobile app.